 A student may request an excused absence from an assessment or reassessment to attend scheduled funeral services for a close friend or family member.
 The funeral service must be scheduled within two calendar days of the date of the assessment/reassessment to receive an excused absence.
-The student must notify the Campus Dean/Associate Dean at least one business day prior to the requested absence.
+The student must notify the Associate Dean of Academic and Student Affairs at least one business day prior to the requested absence.
 Documentation in the form of a death certificate, funeral program and/or an obituary will be required for an excused absence to be approved and must be submitted prior to any scheduled make-up assessments as required by the attendance policies outlined in the clinical guidelines section of the Student Handbook.